What is acromegaly?

-Adults with acromegaly do not grow tall, but may have the following symptoms:
+Adults with acromegaly may experience the following symptoms:

-- Carpal tunnel syndrome or spinal cord problems
+- Carpal tunnel syndrome or spinal cord issues.

 Acromegaly symptoms often start slowly and may be difficult to notice at first.
 Some people only notice their hands have grown in size when rings they regularly wear feel tight or their shoe size changes, especially the width.

 Diagnosis and Tests